Ennariaa/Citlali-Resources/PRIVACY_POLICY.md

 ## Changes to This Policy

-This policy may be updated from time to time.
-Changes will be posted in the bot's documentation or support server.
+This policy may be updated from time to time without warning.
+Continued use of Yuu-Chan means you accept these new term's.

 ## Contact

 For questions or requests regarding your data, please contact the Bot owner: @ennariaa on Discord.